itmLABS/exceptiontrap-php/README.md

       Zend_Controller_Front::getInstance()->registerPlugin(new Exceptiontrap_ErrorHandler());
     }

-Or register the plugin manually to the front controller
+Or register the plugin manually to the front controller.

     $controller = Zend_Controller_Front::getInstance();
     $controller->registerPlugin(new Exceptiontrap_ErrorHandler());